 Second, the wedding will not be legal unless the bride and groom get a marriage license from their local court.
-After the wedding, the bride, groom, wedding officiant (that’s you) and two witnesses (typically the maid of honor and the best man) sign the license.
+After the wedding ceremony, the bride, groom, wedding officiant (that’s you) and two witnesses (typically the maid of honor and the best man) sign the license.

 Finally, the signed license is returned to the court where it the marriage officially becomes legally binding.

-Before agreeing to perform the wedding, schedule an introductory meeting with the bride and groom.
+Before agreeing to perform the wedding ceremony, schedule an introductory meeting with the bride and groom.